cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

  - [Ensure All Files Are Owned by a User](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_rule_no_files_unowned_by_user)
  - [Ensure All World-Writable Directories Are Owned by a System Account](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_rule_dir_perms_world_writable_system_owned)
 ## Restrict Programs from Dangerous Execution Patterns
-The recommendations in this section are designed to ensure that the system's features to protect against potentially dangerous program execution are activated
+The recommendations in this section are designed to ensure that the system's features to protect against potentially dangerous program execution are activated.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NjUxNzUxM119
+eyJoaXN0b3J5IjpbLTEwMzg0NTMzMTVdfQ==
 -->